-- 75% of all participants will be accepted and enrolled into a Post-Secondary Intuition after completion of Phase III.
+- 75% of all participants will attain a credential after completion of Phase III.
 Refer to Program Structure in Section A. - 85% of all participants will attain an In-Program Skills Gain after completion of Phase I and II.
-Refer to Program Structure in Section A. - At a minimum, 35% of youth will participate in the international educational experience.
+Refer to Program Structure in Section A.